 Motherless Child

 You don’t get to choose your mother, and I am envious of those who did have some type of relationship to their mothers.
 I envy those who had mothers that even through illness, did their best to be mothers.
 Mine, in illness, chose to revert to childhood and depend upon her mother, and I became motherless without death.
 I didn’t know my loss at the time; it was just the way things were.
 Then later in my life as a young adult without the memories, I began to feel a horrific void.
-For really stupid reasons, there had been no one to replace her, just let me say the reasons involved the preservation of family dysfunction.
+For really stupid reasons, there had been no one to replace her, just let me say the reasons involved the preservation of family dysfunction. my mother's makeup box: an old shoebox that had held a pair of my catspaw maryjanes. she kept it on a shelf in the bathroom linen closet. it had no lid. it was stained with pancake.

 Today, I was reading two posts at Anonymous Rowhouse, which surprisingly upset me.
 It upset me so much that I must write this.
 One of justrose post was about her and her mother’s relationship and the other a memory of her mother.
 It is more than memory, but it’s hard for me to describe.
 I have always wanted this type of memory.
 Justrose really gets to the emotion of an apparent material object.
 A box full of possibilities, an ethereal influence.